Unlock the secret to successful software development with the most important Agile product development practices…

 - design each sprint around satisfying that specific goal

-- deliver, discuss, and apply feedback to future sprints
+- deliver, discuss, and apply feedback at sprint retrospectives, and apply feedback to future sprints

 Because Agile structure allows you to deliver a product in pieces, you have a responsibility to deliver value only.